ibm-cloud-docs/power-iaas/cli-release-notes.md

 ### CLI v1.7.0

-CLI plug-in version 1.7.0 is available for the IBM Power Virtual Server in IBM data center and IBM Power Virtual Server Private Cloud in the Client location.
+CLI plug-in version 1.7.0 is available for the {{site.data.keyword.off-prem-fname}} in {{site.data.keyword.off-prem}} and {{site.data.keyword.on-prem-fname}} in {{site.data.keyword.on-prem}}.
 In this release, the CLI is updated to use the latest version of the internationalization package.
-Also, messages and options are updated to use new description guidelines.
+In addition, messages and options are updated to use new description guidelines.

 **New commands**

 The following CLI commands are added to the IBM Power Virtual Server Private Cloud workspaces:

 - [ibmcloud pi network-peer](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-network-peer).
-You can use this command to create, delete, get, list, and update network peering connection, and list peer network interfaces.
+You can use this command to create, delete, get, list, and update network peering connection.
+In addition, you can use this command to list peer network interfaces.
 - [ibmcloud pi network-peer route-filter](/docs/power-iaas?topic=power-iaas-power-iaas-cli-on-prem#ibmcloud-pi-network-peer-route-filter).
 You can use this command to create, delete, and get the details of the route filters in the network peering connection.